UPPMAX/naiss_intro_python/docs/communication/20251014/welcome_email.md

 - [x] Prerequisite 1/5: You have registered at our registration form
 - [x] Prerequisite 2/5: You have registered at SUPR
-- [x] Prerequisite 3/5: You have access to your own NAISS project
+- [x] Prerequisite 3/5: You have access this course's NAISS project
 - [ ] Prerequisite 4/5: You are able to login to your HPC cluster
 - [ ] Prerequisite 5/5: You have a good Zoom setup

 Next steps are numbers 4 and 5.

-- For step 4: if you have not not logged in to your own NAISS project, follow the documentation and/or videos at
+- For step 4: if you have not not logged in this course's NAISS project, follow the documentation and/or videos at
   <https://uppmax.github.io/naiss_intro_python/faq/#how-can-i-login-to-an-hpc-cluster>
 - For step 5: please do this, it will be more fun for everybody!